 This section provides detailed specifications for the ECHONET property (EPC) code shown in Fig. 3.
 1. The EPC specifies a service target function.
 Each object stipulated by X1 (class group code) and X2 (class code), described in the previous section, is specified here.
 (When a specified object changes, the target function also changes even when the code remains unchanged.
 However, the detailed specifications are designed to ensure that, whenever possible, the same functions will have the same code.)
-Specific code values for each object are stipulated in "APPENDIX, Detailed Requirements for ECHONET Device objects."
+Specific code values for each object are stipulated in Appendix "ECHONET Device Objects: Detailed Specifications."
 These codes correspond to the object property identifiers in the object definitions.
-However, an ECHONET Lite node will not support the array element EPC specified in "APPENDIX, Detailed Requirements for ECHONET Device objects."
+However, an ECHONET Lite node will not support the array element EPC specified in Appendix "ECHONET Device Objects: Detailed Specifications."